HOW TO BOOST YOUR WELLBEING IN WINTER

 - Choose wellbeing activities that are not just physical in nature.
 Focus on building positive emotions (do something nice for yourself), get into a state of flow (engagement) where you’re really engrossed in an indoor hobby or activity (for more on engagement check out our post on PERMA: The Ingredients for Resilience and Wellbeing), or nurturing positive relationships.

 - And, of course, the PERFECT way to boost your wellbeing in winter is with our 14-day Wellbeing Challenge!
-This wellbeing tips in our challenge don’t rely on a perfect sunny day or a spare hour or two… They’re simply 15-minute activities delivered to your inbox each day, and are mostly based indoors, so get cracking and sign up here, or you can learn more about the challenge here.
+The wellbeing tips in our challenge don’t rely on a perfect sunny day or a spare hour or two… They’re simply 15-minute activities delivered to your inbox each day, and are mostly based indoors, so get cracking and sign up here (just below), or you can learn more about the challenge here.

 You can read Problem 3 for Wellbeing in Winter by scrolling down.